metamystical/mdht/README.md

-makeMutableTarget and makeImmutableTarget are utilities for computing targets (node *ids*) for use with getData or putData, which can be called with the arguments target or resetTarget, respectively, along with mutableSalt provided by whomever stored the data.
+makeMutableTarget and makeImmutableTarget are utilities for computing targets (node *ids*) for use with getData or putData, which can be called with the arguments target or resetTarget, respectively, along with mutableSalt, as provided by whomever stored the data.
 If the target is unknown, it can be computed with makeMutableTarget (if k and mutableSalt are known) or makeImmutableTarget (if v is known).